 Q: What causes dog allergies?

 A: In dogs, allergies can be caused by pollen, dust, mold, dander, and other allergens, just like in humans.
 Dogs can also be allergic to flea saliva when they are bitten by fleas, and insect bites and stings.
 Dogs can also develop allergies to ingredients in their food, resulting in itchy skin and digestion abnormalities.

 A: Once a dog develops an allergy, it typically doesn’t go away on its own.
 Treatment is aimed at reducing itching and avoiding the offending allergen as much as possible.

-A: In dogs, the most common symptoms associated with allergies are those related to the skin, i.e. itching, scratching, hair loss.
-In some cases, allergies can also affect the digestive system, such as when a dog eats something they are allergic to, which can cause skin signs and digestive signs, such as vomiting, diarrhea or excessive gas.
+A: In dogs, the most common symptoms associated with allergies are those related to the skin, i.e., itching, scratching, and hair loss.
+In some cases, allergies can also affect the digestive system such as when a dog eats something they are allergic to, which can cause skin signs and digestive signs, including vomiting, diarrhea, or excessive gas.

 Q: Can you give a dog Benadryl?

 A: Yes, dogs can tolerate diphenhydramine, which is the active ingredient in Benadryl.
 The standard dosage is 1 milligram per pound.
 Not all dogs can tolerate Benadryl, however, and Benadryl may interact with other medications.
 Always check with your vet before giving your dog Benadryl.

 Q: Can you give a dog Claritin?
 If so, how much Claritin can I give my dog?